-Taxpayer is a Delaware LLC registered to do business in Arizona.
+Taxpayer is a LLC registered to do business in Arizona.
 It provides engineering, procurement and construction ("EPC") services to customers.
-It has entered into the following EPC agreement with the following wholly owned special purpose entity to develop a solar electric power generation facility as detailed:
+It has entered into the following EPC agreements with the following wholly owned special purpose entities to develop solar electric power generation facilities as detailed: